usds/medicaid-renewals-playbook/plays/README.md

 Whenever possible, scope should be reduced towards the minimum viable solution.
 When implementation timelines are given, look for reasonable opportunities to reduce estimates and remove unnecessary requirements.
 Ask for clarity on the stages of implementation, and which are projected to take the most amount of time.
 Can they be reduced?
 For example, if a change is completely back-end, eliminate any front-end testing.
 If a change will only affect mobile users, eliminate desktop testing.
 If a website is not functional on mobile, change only the pieces to make it functional (as opposed to friendly).
 Keep asking “why” until the timeline is definitively as small as possible.

 * **Use the lived experiences of experts.** If the team was able to meet with Navigators and case workers before a solutioning session with the state, bring their ideas and solutions to the table.
 Treat these as expert opinions, and champion them whenever possible.
-* **Work collaboratively and let states be the heroes.** When solutions are being discussed, the decision makers and implementors should be in the room, driving the process.
+* **Work collaboratively and let states be the heroes.** When solutions are being discussed, the decision makers and implementers should be in the room, driving the process.
 Give equal weight to everyone's voice, and specifically call out those with on-the-ground knowledge.
 Empower state policy staff to reconsider assumptions and ask questions about implementation.
 Pass around artifacts (like a copy of the renewal packet, if available) and let them make changes themselves.
 * **Reference Medicaid rules and regulations.** Any solution MUST be palatable to state policy experts, or it cannot be implemented.
 Whenever possible, use rules and regulations to create a safe policy space for solutioning.
 If policy concerns are brought up broadly, read the policy and use it to make a risk calculation.
 A policy may prohibit something, but in practice that situation may never occur; use lived experiences of Navigators and case workers to make that clear.
 Ultimately, it is up to the discretion of state Medicaid officials to decide what changes are appropriate and it is the role of civic technologists to empower them with all of the data, evidence, and implementation clarity that they need to make well reasoned decisions.
 * **Keep asking “why”.** If a timeline doesn't make sense, or seems unrealistic, ask for specifics.
 If the explanation doesn't make sense, ask for more.
 We don't need to be the experts on the state systems or processes, but we do need to recognize when a solution isn't as efficient (or impactful) as it can be.
 “Policy” is often cited as a reason something can't be done; ask for the regulation.
 * **Find the minimum viable solution.** Working with the state staff, eliminate parts of the implementation process that are unnecessary.
 Focus specifically on stages that may are prone to inflation: testing, for example, or administrative processes.
 Can these stages be reduced?
 Don't be satisfied until any solution is the smallest viable solution possible.
 Ask about the emergency release process.
 Strive to land changes before, rather than just after, any monthly batch run.

 #### Resources
 Workshops
-  * [Ex Parte Workshop #2](../workshops-and-meetings/ex-parte-workshop.md): The second ex parte workshop is focused around implementation details and aligning on potential solutions.
+  * [Ex Parte Workshop #2](../logistics/workshops-and-meetings/ex-parte-workshop.md): The second ex parte workshop is focused around implementation details and aligning on potential solutions.
-  * [Manual Renewal Workshop #2](../workshops-and-meetings/manual-renewal-workshop.md): The second manual renewal workshop is focused on determining implementation plans and assigning owners to action items.
+  * [Manual Renewal Workshop #2](../logistics/workshops-and-meetings/manual-renewal-workshop.md): The second manual renewal workshop is focused on determining implementation plans and assigning owners to action items.

 ---